ultrabend/CdBase/README.md

 Features:
   - Search album info, tracks and cover.
   - If cover are not available you can add another from web url.
+  - Shortcut to youtube for each album to listen it.
   - Bootstrap responsive design.

 How to install: